Arc676/Blackjack/README.md

 # Blackjack

-A Rust backend crate for the popular card game, Blackjack.
+A Rust backend crate and command line frontend for the popular card game, Blackjack.
 This crate is designed to be compilable for linking with C.

 # Licensing